AmirAli5/Web_Development-Projects/README.md

 # Web_Development-Projects
-In this Web_Development-Projects Repositories I upload three Projects of Web Developemt first is Portfolio Site Second is Reaction Tester and Third is Email Client App.Basically these aprojecst are collaborate of HTML, CSS, Java , PHP and Bootstap which I made.
+In this Web_Development-Projects Repositories I upload three Projects of Web Developemt first is Portfolio Site Second is Reaction Tester and Third is Email Client App.Basically these projects are collaborate of HTML, CSS, Java Script, PHP and Bootstap.

 ## Project 1: Portfolio Site
 In this Project we make a website like a Portfolio Site using collaboartive of HTML, CSS, PHP, JavaScript and Bootstrap.Basically This